aws/karpenter-provider-aws/website/content/en/preview/contributing/development-guide.md

 ```

 #### Build local images
-Using the following command you can build local images for testing.
+Using the following command you can build local images for testing (note, you should have a docker running on the machine).
 ```
+KO_DOCKER_REPO=ko.local ko build -P github.com/aws/karpenter/cmd/controller
-KO_DOCKER_REPO=ko.local make build
+KO_DOCKER_REPO=ko.local ko build -P github.com/aws/karpenter/cmd/webhook
 ```

-This is useful when you already have a running karpenter instance and need to manually update the image.
+This is useful when you already have a running karpenter instance and want to manually update the image.
 The following images will be built:

 * `ko.local/github.com/aws/karpenter/cmd/controller:latest`
 * `ko.local/github.com/aws/karpenter/cmd/webhook:latest`